joezbub/Volatility-on-Linux/README.md

 ## Install Distorm
 Do not use `pip install distorm3`.
 It will not build correctly.
 Instead, download the source tar from [here](https://github.com/gdabah/distorm/releases).
 After unzipping it, cd into the the directory and run:
 <pre><code>$ python setup.py build
-$ sudo python setup.py build install
+$ python setup.py build install
 </code></pre>

 ## Install Yara